 Methodology

-GetRecruited ranking pages are built from federal athletics and education datasets, then normalized into program and school profiles that can be compared across sport, gender, division, state, and conference scopes.
+GetRecruited's directory and reports are built from federal athletics and education datasets, then normalized into program and school profiles that can be compared across sport, gender, division, state, and conference.

 Data sources